f5devcentral/bigip_terminating_gateway/README.md

 The `terraform` directory has tf files for creating instances for Consul Connect, f5, iam policy, Client machine,  nginx servers.

 - `main.tf` refers to what region is used on aws.
-- `client.tf` is used to create ubuntu machine to test curl / http
+- `microapp1.tf` is used to create ubuntu machine to test curl / http
 - `bigipapp1.tf` is used to configure nginx server which act as a legacy app.
 - `ssh.tf` is used to create the key pairs.
 - `vpc.tf` is used to create a new vpc and also to define the aws security groups.